vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications.md

    ![Service is showing as unhealthy](media/2021-03-25-17-05-36.png "Service is showing as unhealthy")

 7. Select the **api** deployment to open the Deployment, select **Live logs** and then a Pod from the drop-down.
-After a few moments the live logs should appear.
+After a few moments, the live logs should appear.

    ![Service is showing as unhealthy](media/2021-03-25-17-06-09.png "Service is showing as unhealthy")